rafaeldelboni/squint-threejs-rapier-recast/README.md

 The resulting output after rendering the scene and enabling the physics simulation demonstrates the integration of these technologies.

 ![render-result](docs/render-result.png)

-This repository serves as an initial investigation into this specific development approach.

 ## Requirements
 - [npm](https://www.npmjs.com/)